-Pulse oximetry training video published in NEJMApril 20th, 2011 in Other /
+Pulse oximetry training video published in NEJMApril 20, 2011 in Medicine & Health / Other

 A pulse oximetry training video produced by Rafael Ortega, MD, the vice-chair of academic affairs for the department of anesthesiology at Boston Medical Center (BMC) and professor of anesthesiology at Boston University School of Medicine (BUSM), and his colleagues is featured in this week's New England Journal of Medicine.

 The training video, which is the fifth BMC-produced video to appear in the NEJM's Videos in Clinical Medicine section, provides best practices for physicians utilizing pulse oximetry.

 Pulse oximeters are small, non-invasive sensors placed on a patient's finger or ear to monitor their blood oxygen levels.
 As the current standard of care used in operating rooms, intensive care units and hospital wards worldwide, pulse oximeters continuously monitor the patient's oxygen blood levels and sound an alert when abnormal values are detected.